Understanding the CCTV Drain Inspection Report: A Guide for Homeowners

 Key Takeaways

-- Homeowners will receive an end report with video footage and specific text details on identified trouble areas.
+- Homeowners will be provided with a complete report that includes video footage as well as specific text details on identified trouble areas.

-- The recommendations for repair or maintenance jobs are also included.
+- The recommendations for repair or maintenance tasks are also provided.

 Introduction